Parliamentary.ai

 Overview

-This bill amends the Companies Act 2006, requiring public quoted companies to disclose the ratio between the highest-paid director/executive's remuneration and the average remuneration of the lowest-paid 10% of their workforce.
-This ratio, along with the individual remuneration figures, must be prominently displayed in their annual reports.
+This bill amends the Companies Act 2006, requiring public quoted companies to disclose the ratio between the highest-paid director's or executive's annual remuneration and the average annual remuneration of the lowest-paid 10% of their workforce.
+This information must be prominently displayed in their annual reports.

 Description